 - Drink water at each station.

-- The recommended drinking rate is 7 ml/ kg / hour for men (for example – a man weighing 70 kg is recommended to drink about half a liter of water per hour) and 6 ml/ kg / hour for women.
-In addition, more About 100-300 ml of water per hour, according to the rate of sweating and depending on the weather conditions*.
+- The recommended drinking rate is 7 ml/Kg/hr. for men (i.e. a man weighing 70 Kg, should drink ~500ml every hour) and 6 ml/Kg/hr. for women.
+In addition, another ~100-300 ml of water per hour should be added according to the perspiration rate and weather conditions*.

-- In hot conditions, it is recommended to pour water on the head and body, cool with water spray along the route and increase fluid intake.
+- When it is hot, it is best to pour water on the head and body, chill in the water sprayers along the course and increase your fluid intake.

-- For half marathon and full marathon runners, it is recommended to also consume more salts (salt pills, isotonic drink or gels), in order to prevent the development of sub-sodium in the blood (hypothermia).
+- Half marathon and marathon runners should also consume more salts (salt pills, isotonic beverage or gel) in order to prevent the development of hyponatremia.

 After the run

 - Weigh yourself before and after the run (without clothes, which tend to absorb sweat) in order to determine the fluid volume lost during the run.
 Each 1 Kg of weight loss requires drinking 1-1.5 liters of water (no more!)

 - Dress according to the weather forecast for the race.
 Prepare dry clothes to change into after the race.

 - Record your personal details on the back of your bib, including the following: Name, telephone number, and essential medical information, such as drug sensitivity, background diseases (diabetes, asthma, etc.), and more.

 - Diabetics are requested to run with a badge or another identifying mark, showing that they are diabetic, and to have a carbohydrate that they are used to within reach.